Sunny skies while temperatures warm

 CINCINNATI (WXIX) - A Flood Advisory continues along the Ohio River.
 The river is expected to crest at 51.3 feet Early Tuesday Morning - less than a foot below flood stage.

-Sunday will be seasonable as daytime highs reach the upper 40s.
 There will be plenty of sunshine over the region the next several days.
-Temperatures begin to warm on Fat Tuesday and we even get near 60 by Ash Wednesday!
-The dry steak continues through the work week with 60s by Friday.
-Rain chances return by the weekend, but warmer-than-normal air continues for the first weekend of March.
+On Fat Tuesday, daytime highs will flirt with 60 degrees.
+It will be in the low 60s on Ash Wednesday!
+The dry steak continues through the week.
+Rain chances return by the weekend, but the warmer-than-normal air sticks around.

 See a spelling or grammar error in our story?
 Please include the title when you click here to report it.